JeffDeCola/my-cheat-sheets/other/stem/math/pure/changes/calculus-cheat-sheet/README.md

 \frac{dy}{dx} = f'(x) = 2x
 $$

-So if you're at `x = 2`, the slope of the tangent line is `4`.
+So if you're at `x = 2`, the slope (change) of the tangent line is `4`.

 <p align="center">
     <img src="svgs/f-of-x-equals-x-squared-plus-2-showing-a-tangent-at-x-equals-2.svg"
     align="middle"
 </p>

-The derivative of a function is the slope of the tangent line to the curve at a given point.
+Hence, the derivative of a function is the slope of the tangent line to the curve at a given point.

 ### USING LIMITS TO FIND THE DERIVATIVE